gaon5/swimapp/README.md

 8. **Communication:** Admins and managers can communicate with members through on-screen reminders and updates, ensuring effective and timely information dissemination.

+### User Roles

+The system accommodates three primary user roles:

+1. **Admin/Manager:** This role involves managing member profiles, monitoring payments, generating reports, and updating their own profiles.

+2. **Member:** Members can view and update their profiles, book swimming lessons and classes, manage subscriptions, and make payments, providing a seamless experience.

+3. **Instructors:** Instructors can manage their profiles, schedule classes, and access information related to individual lesson bookings.

+### Core Functionality

+The system's core functionality revolves around the efficient tracking of member attendance.
+When members arrive at the Swim Centre and scan their membership cards, the system intelligently categorizes their activities (pool usage, individual lessons, or class attendance).

+The Waikirikiri Swim Centre Management System aims to simplify the registration process, offer a user-friendly experience for members, and provide comprehensive tools for administrators and instructors to enhance operational efficiency.

 ### Usage - describe how to use your project.
 Provide examples, code snippets, or screenshots to illustrate its functionality.